ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/docs/FINAL_PROJECT_REPORT.md

 ### 6.2 Training

+The Code Agent was fine-tuned using several models and techniques to enhance its programming assistance capabilities.
+The primary dataset was switched from the initial `OpenCoder SFT Stage 2` to the more advanced `nvidia/opencodereasoning` dataset to improve the agent's reasoning abilities.
+The following models were fine-tuned:

-**Model: Qwen 0.6B + QLoRA**
+**Model 1: Qwen 0.6B + QLoRA with Flash Attention**

-**Dataset:** OpenCoder SFT Stage 2 (educational_instruct)
+**Dataset:** `nvidia/opencodereasoning`
-- Source: `OpenCoder-LLM/opc-sft-stage2`
+-   Source: `nvidia/OpenCodeReasoning`
-- Size: 119 parquet shards (~92M tokens)
-- Content: instruction, output, code, entry_point, testcase
-- Languages: Python (primary), JavaScript, Java, C++, Go
+-   Content: A reasoning-focused dataset for code generation and understanding.

 **Training Configuration:**
 -   Platform: Local GPU (RTX 4080)
-- Method: QLoRA (4-bit quantization + LoRA)
+-   Method: QLoRA (4-bit NF4 quantization + LoRA) with Flash Attention for improved efficiency.
 -   LoRA rank: 16, alpha: 32
 -   Learning rate: 2e-4
 -   Epochs: 2
 -   Training time: ~3h 45min

 **Results:**
 -   Initial loss: 2.70
 -   Final loss: 0.40
 -   Model size: ~400MB (quantized adapter)
+-   Note: The use of Flash Attention significantly sped up the training process.

+**Model 2: Llama 3.1 8B + Unsloth**

+**Dataset:** `nvidia/opencodereasoning`
+-   Source: `nvidia/OpenCodeReasoning`
+-   Content: A reasoning-focused dataset for code generation and understanding.

+**Training Configuration:**
+-   Platform: Local GPU with Unsloth for faster training and reduced memory usage.
+-   Method: 4-bit quantization with LoRA.
+-   LoRA rank: 16, alpha: 16
+-   Target modules: `q_proj`, `k_proj`, `v_proj`, `o_proj`, `gate_proj`, `up_proj`, `down_proj`

+**Results:**
+-   Unsloth provided a significant speedup and memory reduction, enabling the fine-tuning of the 8B model on a consumer-grade GPU.

+**Model 3: Gemma 7B:**
+**Dataset:** `nvidia/opencodereasoning`
+-   Source: `nvidia/OpenCodeReasoning`
+-   Content: A reasoning-focused dataset for code generation and understanding.

+**Training Configuration:**
+-   Platform: Local GPU with Unsloth for faster training and reduced memory usage.
+-   Method: 4-bit quantization with LoRA.
+-   LoRA rank: 16, alpha: 16
+-   Target modules: `q_proj`, `k_proj`, `v_proj`, `o_proj`, `gate_proj`, `up_proj`, `down_proj`

+**Results:**
+-   Unsloth provided a significant speedup and memory reduction, enabling the fine-tuning of the 7B model on a consumer-grade GPU.

 ### 6.3 System Prompt